 Cal State Fullerton’s faculty members are outstanding scholars in their disciplines who work in close collaboration with students and staff to increase knowledge.
 What sets them apart is the exceptional learning environment they create, because professors’ primary focus is on teaching and helping students reach their potential.
 Often in collaboration with students, CSUF faculty members conduct substantial research, scholarship, and creative activities.
 Much of the research conducted at CSUF is highly applied and focused on community needs, with faculty members directly contributing to the region's and state's education, workforce development, and economy.

-U.S. News & World Report ranks Cal State Fullerton No. 5 among “Top Public Regional Universities” in the West.
-Diverse Issues in Higher Education ranks Cal State Fullerton No. 8 among universities nationwide for bachelor’s degrees awarded to underrepresented students.
-The University is ranked first in California and fourth in the nation for the number of bachelor’s degrees awarded to Hispanic students, according to Hispanic Outlook in Higher Education.
-CSUF campus has been the No. 1 destination of California community college transfers for 13 of the last 14 years.
+U.S. News & World Report ranks Cal State Fullerton No. 7 among “Top Public Regional Universities” in the West.
+Diverse Issues in Higher Education ranks Cal State Fullerton No. 11 among universities nationwide for bachelor’s degrees awarded to underrepresented students.
+The University is ranked first in California and eighth in the nation for the number of undergraduate and graduate degrees earned by Hispanic students, according to Hispanic Outlook in Higher Education.
+CSUF campus has been the No. 1 destination of California community college transfers for 14 of the last 15 years.

 An exceptional value, Cal State Fullerton has one of the nation’s lowest public university tuitions and one that’s still below the national average.
 In fact, CSUF recently was recognized as a national leader in price, quality and accessibility and one of only five universities cited by the Washington, D.C.-based Education Trust as the most affordable and accessible institutions with high graduation rates among 1,200 four-year universities and colleges.